db1996/nzb-flow/docs/Queues.md

 ## General behaviour

 - Pausing/Resuming the queue from the UI/API will pause both of these queues.
-- If a command is currently running (rar, parpar, nyuu), the command will finish before it is queued.
+- If a command is currently running (rar, parpar, nyuu), the command will finish before it is paused.
-- If a command is queued inbetween steps, it will pause and continue after you've resumed
+- If a command is paused inbetween steps, it will pause and continue after you've resumed

 ## Upload queue